RabidSheep55/NobiusDocs/docs/index.md

 Nobius is a set of utilities which generate and manage [Mobius](https://www.digitaled.com/products/assessment) content.
 On it's own, Mobius is a great tool for authoring content for students.
 However as your content base grows, you'll soon realize its limitations...

 In Nobius, although it might be its primary purpose, your authored material lives separate from its form as Mobius content.

+Make sure to visit our [Quickstart Guide](quickstart.md) to get started!

 ## Our Philosophy